AntoLonergan/ReactAssignment/README.md

 ## Setup requirements.

-Open an intergrated terminal of the movies-api and run npm start to start it up ffor use with authentication.
+Open an intergrated terminal of the movies-api and run npm start to start it up for use with authentication.

 ## API endpoints.